Nanoteck137/Webserverprogrammering/slutprojekt/Notes.md

 - [ ] Profile menu when theres one item

 - [ ] common/forum.css: Change the error color to a variable
+- [ ] forum.php: Change the create new post icon to an font awesome icon

 ### Checklist